 The customs authorities of the EU Member States have been enforcing IPR on the basis of EU legislation since 1986.
-At present, the main legal basis for EU customs enforcement of intellectual property rights is Council Regulation (EC) No 1383/2003.
+At present, the legal basis for EU customs enforcement of intellectual property rights is Regulation (EU) No 608/2013.

 Every day, by preventing IPR infringing goods from entering the EU market, customs contribute to economic growth, the fight against organised crime and the protection of the health and safety of millions of consumers.
 Customs, however, cannot succeed in the fight against IPR infringements without the active engagement of right holders.
 Learn more about how you can work with customs to protect your rights.